 For the royal icing

 Place all ingredients in a large bowl and beat with an electric mixer on low for 6 minutes.
 It will be very thick and fluffy.
 Add 4-5 tablespoons of water and mix to combine.
 That's your medium consistency (it should be like toothpaste).
 Take half the icing and put in another bowl.
 Add another 1-2 tablespoons of water to that to make the thinner consistency.
 It should run off the spoon like Elmer's glue.
 That is your flood consistency.
 Divide and color as desired to decorate the cookies.
 Add medium consistency icing to a piping bag, cut a tiny tip off and pipe an outline around the outer edge of the cookies.
 Then fill in with flood icing.
-I poured my flood icing into a plastic squeeze bottle to make it easier to distribute.
+I poured my flood icing into a plastic squeeze bottle to make it easier to distribute but you could also use a piping bag, if you wish.
 Let dry about an hour, then add decorations with the medium consistency icing.

 These cookies are featured on Meal Plan Monday!